 "Can't a boyfriend not be happy to take his beautiful girlfriend on a picnic for their third anniversary?"
 I countered back and I could tell Julianne was dissecting each of my words.

 "What did you bring?"
-Finally Julianne asked allowing me the chance to breath on the change of subject.
+Finally Julianne asked allowing me the chance to breath and change the subject.

 "Mmmm...your making me hunger Ty."
 Julianne's soft cheerful voice said as she patted her tummy.